 #1 Handsome Hardware

 Knobs and pulls are kitchen jewelry that can upgrade kitchen cabinets.
-Note that cabinet hardware can get very fancy and expensive -- costing $30 and up for a single ornate knob.
+Note that cabinet hardware can get very fancy and expensive — costing $30 and up for a single ornate knob.
 But you’ll get a huge bang for a few bucks by buying 10-packs of simple, contemporary hardware at big box stores for about $20 (that’s $2 a knob!).

 To save time and money, replace one-hole hardware with one-hole upgrades; two-hole with two-hole.
 That way, you won’t need to drill or patch.

-Nothing works better for updating kitchen cabinets on a budget as quickly as fresh coat of paint.
+Nothing works better and more quickly for updating kitchen cabinets on a budget as fresh coat of paint.

-Painting cabinets yourself is cost-effective -- a few gallons of paint, sandpaper, cleaner -- but the process is time-intensive.
+Painting cabinets yourself is cost-effective: a few gallons of paint, sandpaper, cleaner.
+But the process is time-intensive.
 You can paint most cabinet surfaces, but proper prep is key.
 For laminate and melamine finishes, be sure to rough up the surface with 150-grit sandpaper and apply a good bonding primer before topping it off with the color of your choice.

 - Lighter-colored paints will make your kitchen seem bigger.